social-protocols/quality-news/README.md

 So a story that gets a lot of upvotes early on will initially enjoy a higher rank and more attention, but this increased attention is a mixed blessing, because now the story is expected to receive more upvotes in proportion to the increase in attention.
-In fact, the more initial success a story has, the quicker the negative penalty from expected upvotes will catch up to the benefits of additional attention, so a story must have a high true upvotes rate among the average visitor to the Hacker News home page to sustain a high rank.
+In fact, the more initial success a story has, the quicker the negative penalty from expected upvotes will catch up to the benefits of additional attention.
+A story must have a high true upvotes rate among the average visitor to the Hacker News home page to sustain a high rank.

 A large enough number of bots or colluding users can still distort the results.
 And many good stories will still be overlooked, because there are just too many stories: an above-average story needs several upvotes before there is enough information to overwhelm the weight of the prior assumption of average quality, but there not necessarily enough people looking at the new page (thus the [second chance queue](https://news.ycombinator.com/item?id=11662380)) to provide these upvotes.
 We hope to experiment with a new reputation system that **rewards people for upvoting** new stories that prove to have a high true upvote rate.